Arclights/finance-overview/README.md

         timestamp updated_at
     }

+    %% Ex.
+SAS Eurobonus Mastercard
     External-Source{
         uuid id
         string name
         timestamp created_at
         timestamp updated_at
     }

-    External-Label{
+    %% A label of a transaction from an external source.
+Ex.
+Mathem External-Label{
         uuid id
         string name
         timestamp created_at
         timestamp updated_at
+    }

+    External-Label-Original-Transaction-Name{
+        uuid externalLabelId
+        string originalTransactionName
     }

     Recurring-Transaction{